Full Orchestra

 for Soprano Voice, Violin, Cello & Cimbalom (2021) 5’ 00”

-To be premiered by Psappha Ensemble on 25th March 2021 at Hallé St Peter's, Manchester
+Premiered by Psappha Ensemble on 25th March 2021 at Hallé St Peter's, Manchester.

 Testimony